 The three different blades that we have (fine, medium and most aggressive) refer to the amount of foot you can take off with one stroke.
 You'll take the least amount with the fine and the most with the most aggressive.
 We suggest starting with a fine or medium blade.
 If you start with the most aggressive, as with the others, just go very light with no downward pressure on the foot, It's more finesse than strength, like polishing a car.
 All 3 grades are easy to use and control.How much will the Dymondback cost me?

 The initial price of the Dymondback is $67.50 which will pay for itself with the first batch of horses you do.
 You should get at least 3 times more horses out of it than the standard rasp.
-When the blade wears out, you will just need to replace the blade, which is $40.
+When it wears out, you will just need to replace the refill, which is $40.
 Because of the longevity, the Dymondback is the cheapest rasp on the market.Does the Dymondback have a finishing side?

 No, it is one sided.
 The Dymondback is the only rasp you'll need to level the foot but you will need a conventional rasp to finish the clinches and dress the foot as our finish rasp is not in production yet.
 Using the Dymondback will make your finishing rasps last a lot longer because you do not have to rotate them.Does it come with the handle?

 No but a standard rasp handle will fit.
-On www.codyjamestools.com, we sell a wooden handle for $3.50, which is not manufactured by Cody James ToolsDo you ship internationally?
+We also sell handles which are not manufactured by Cody James Tools, at this link - handlesDo you ship internationally?

 Yes, we ship internationally.
 At checkout you can choose which carrier you prefer and you'll see the cost of shipping before you need to pay.
 Please be aware, the shipping costs do not include additional fees your country may charge you upon deliveryDo I need the optional end cap?